 A Word About Produce

 Most produce doesn't come with a food freshness label or expiration date, yet produce is probably the largest food group that gets tossed.
 In many cases, correctly--after all, you can't eat slimy lettuce!
-(Although I have been known to cut brown spots off of cauliflower, carrots, and onions and use them--remember the "hard food" rule.)
+(Although you can cut brown spots off of cauliflower, broccoli, carrots, and other "hard" veggies and use the remaining pieces, especially if for stock or soup.)

 - Use wilted veggies in soups and stews.
 Roast them.
 Wazz them up in a blender and add some stock to make a delicious vegetable soup.